bashup/doco/docs/Reference.md

 The `with`  subcommand adds one or more services to the current service set and invokes  `doco` *subcommand args...*.
 The *service* argument is either a single service name or a string containing a space-separated list of service names.  `--with` can be given more than once.
 (To reset the service set to empty, use `--`.)

-At first glance, this command might appear redundant to simply adding the service names to the end of a regular command.
-But since you can write custom subcommands that execute multiple docker commands, or that loop over `DOCO_SERVICES` to perform other operations (not to mention subcommands that invoke `with` with a preset list of services), it can come quite in handy.

 ~~~shell
     $ doco --with "a b" ps
     docker-compose ps a b